Skip to main content

 • “The performance is some of the worst I've seen in modern gaming, and that says something with the current state of new releases throughout the industry.”

-The game's stability has received mixed reviews, with many players reporting various bugs and glitches affecting gameplay, particularly in combat, crafting, and multiplayer modes.
-While some users have experienced minimal issues and found the game generally playable, others have encountered significant problems such as freezing, inconsistent map navigation, and frustrating mechanics.
-Overall, the game appears to be in need of further optimization and bug fixes to enhance the player experience.
+The game's stability has received mixed feedback, with many players reporting a variety of bugs and glitches that affect gameplay, particularly in combat, crafting, and multiplayer experiences.
+While some users have experienced minimal issues and found the game enjoyable, others have encountered significant problems such as freezing, inconsistent map navigation, and frustrating mechanics.
+Overall, the game appears to be in need of further optimization and bug fixes to enhance stability and player experience.

 • “Runs great and no issues so far.”

-• “And for those wondering, yes, it runs great docked at 1080p on the deck; again, low/medium settings are fine.”
+• “And for those wondering, yes, runs great docked at 1080p on deck, again low/med is fine.”

 • “Online play is borderline unplayable, constant load walls on already explored map cells and loading screen freezes caused us to stop any progress in the game.”